chincoe/chayns-helper/src/functions/httpRequest/httpRequest.md

 // set base url and some default config and options request.defaults(
-    'https://example.server.com/MyApp/v1.0', // notice how the base url can't end with a slash {
+    'https://example.server.com/MyApp/v1.0', // the base url can't end with a slash {
         useChaynsAuth: false,
         cache: 'no-cache'